Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Seat 27J - Turkish Airlines A330-200

-The middle section of row 27, seats D, E, F, and G, is slightly behind other parts of the row.
-I liked this as I felt like I had a little more privacy.
+The middle section of row 27, seats D, E, F, and G, sits slightly behind the other parts of the row.
+I liked this because it made that section feel a little more private.
+The best part about seat 27J on Turkish Airlines was the legroom.
+In the photo below, you can see that I had a huge amount of legroom during my Istanbul to Nairobi flight.

 Row 27 - Turkish Airlines A330-200